openpatch/scratch-for-java/docs/en/book/index.md

 ### Troubleshooting

-If you're having trouble, have a look at the [Processing Wiki](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library) for more information, or contact the author [Mike Barkmin](http://barkmin.eu).
+If you're having trouble, have a look at the [Processing Wiki](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library) for more information, or contact the author [OpenPatch](https://openpatch.org).